vegardw/flashforge-adventurer-3/README.md

-# Miscelaneous information about the Flashforge Adventurer 3 3D printer.
+# Miscellaneous information about the Flashforge Adventurer 3 3D printer.

 ## Gcode